WildBrainTV

-WildBrainTV is a Canadian English language discretionary specialty channel owned by WildBrain.
-WildBrainTV broadcasts live-action and animated children's programming aimed towards audiences ages 6–15.
+WildBrainTV was a Canadian English language discretionary specialty channel owned by WildBrain.
+WildBrainTV broadcast live-action and animated children's programming aimed towards audiences ages 6–15.
+Its name came from its owner, WildBrain.

 The channel first launched on June 1, 2011, under the ownership of Astral Media.
 It initially operated as a localized version of Disney XD, under license from Disney Channels Worldwide, as a sister network to Family Channel.
 Following the acquisition of Astral Media by Bell Media, Disney XD was divested to DHX Media (now WildBrain) in 2014.

-In 2015, Corus Entertainment acquired the rights to programming from Disney Channel and its siblings (later launching a new Canadian Disney XD channel), resulting in DHX's existing Disney XD channel being rebranded as Family Chrgd—a brand extension of Family Channel with a similar positioning—in October 2015.
-The channel adopted its current branding in March 2022.
+In 2015, Corus Entertainment acquired the rights to programming from Disney Channel and its siblings (later launching a new Canadian Disney XD channel), resulting in DHX's existing Disney XD channel being rebranded as Family CHRGD (a brand extension of Family Channel with a similar positioning) in October 2015.
+The channel adopted its final branding on March 1, 2022, and it shut down on October 23, 2025.

 History

-As Disney XD
+As Disney XD (2011–2015)

-In April 2009, Astral Media, via its subsidiary The Family Channel Inc., was granted CRTC approval for a new category 2 service under the working name "Family Extreme".
+In April 2009, Astral Media, through its subsidiary The Family Channel Inc., was granted CRTC approval for a new category 2 service under the working name "Family Extreme".
 The new service would feature "programming from around the world devoted to entertainment, humour, travel, games, science and technology and targeted toward children aged 6 to 17 years and their families".
 Astral later announced that it would launch a Canadian version of Disney XD on June 1, 2011.
 Operating under the Family Extreme license, the service expanded upon Family's relationship as a licensee of Disney Channel programming.

 In 2012, the channel premiered its first original series, Slugterra.
-After the Competition Bureau approved Bell Media's takeover of Astral, Bell announced on March 4, 2013, that Disney XD, as well as its sister networks and Astral's French-language MusiquePlus and MusiMax would be divested.
+After the Competition Bureau approved Bell Media's acquisition of Astral, Bell announced on March 4, 2013, that Disney XD, as well as its sister networks and Astral's French-language MusiquePlus and MusiMax would be divested.
 On October 27, 2013, the channel premiered its first original movie, Bunks, produced by Fresh TV.

 On November 28, 2013, DHX Media announced that it would acquire Disney XD and its sister networks for $170 million.
 The acquisition was approved by the CRTC on July 24, 2014, and closed on July 31, 2014.

 In that same year, Disney XD premiered the pilot for Fangbone!, in May, and a new original series, Gaming Show (In My Parents' Garage), in November.